-We have been discussing the task of robust statistics: How can we infer properties of the data generating process when we can only observe some (adversarially) perturbed version of the data?
+In previous lectures we discussed the task of robust statistics: How can we infer properties of the data generating process when we can only observe some (adversarially) perturbed version of the data?
+We will now examine this question from the perspective of PAC learning, specifically in the context of linear binary classification.